anchidta/Mircopro_project/README.md

 # Chatbot_project
 ## In Main.C code
-Serial communication with bluepill board(STM32F103C8T6 board by Dr.K) use to communication with putty
+Serial communication with bluepill board(STM32F103C8T6 board by Dr.K)

+use to communication with putty(In Ubuntu 20.04)

 The Code hard to understand?
 Great!!!